nicole-m-martin/redux_sandbox1/README.md

 **Action**: A object containing a type and a payload, used to tell the reducer how to update the store.

-**Action Creator** a function that takes a payload and creates an action object.
+**Action Creator**: A function that takes a payload and creates an action object.
+A function that returns an action.